 If you or your company need assistance with an intellectual property suit, trust our trademark attorneys to use their experience and profound legal knowledge to make your case strong.
 Resolving intellectual property disputes requires plenty of background knowledge about the companies involved as well as a wealth of legal knowledge regarding intellectual property.

-When you work with Gross Law Group, you are working with caring and knowledgeable attorneys — contact us today if you need help building a case regarding intellectual property, franchises, copyrights, or trademarks.
-Gross Law Group provides trademark law services across the nation.
+When you work with Gross Law Group, P.A., you are working with caring and knowledgeable attorneys — contact us today if you need help building a case regarding intellectual property, franchises, copyrights, or trademarks, and you work here in Melbourne, Florida or the surrounding region.